honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 It's up to everyone what they want to use, it's their workflow and their computer.
 As far as you have a virtualenv created, dependencies installed, and the project working, it's nobody's business if you achieved it with `python -m venv ./venv` or with `mkvirtualenv`.
 Although the above isn't entirely true for `pipenv`, because if a project you want to work on uses it for dependencies, you pretty much can't avoid learning it and using it.

-For a beginner in 2020, I personally think all of them are unnecessary magic, i.e. confusion.
+For a beginner in 2020, I think all of them are unnecessary magic, i.e. confusion.
 Stick with pure virtualenvs.
 You have plenty of time to learn any of the above later, when you properly understand what the basics are about.

 ## What is this other virtualenv I've found on the internet?